Ann Arbor Ultimate Rule Modifications

 - No kick blocks are allowed within 5 feet of thrower.

-- Zone defenses are not allowed during the first 3 games.
-This is subject to change depending on the league.
+- Zone defense is not allowed during the first 3 games of each division.
+This is subject to change depending on the division or at the discretion of game captains.

 - Captains may call instructional timeouts at any time (e.g. to explain what "pick" means).
 These do not count toward the normal allotment of timeouts.